CodeMaster001/Rapid-SPN/README.md

 Contributions:</br>
 Dr.Doshi provided the teaching for SPN. </br>
 Dr.Kristian provided the idea for using SPN with RP-Tree </br>
-Prajay Shetty had the novelty for the approach of combining RP-Tree and SPN and also wrote down theory behind it and performed analysis and cordinated with all the researchers. </br>
+Prajay Shetty had the novelty for the approach of combining RP-Tree and SPN and also wrote down theory behind it and performed analysis. </br>
 Fabrzio Ventola, supported by running experiments in the European Cluster based on the input provided by Prajay Shetty. </br>

 To be added in the final paper.</br>